Steven Hufnagel, Executive Director

 Sarah has a B.A. from Brandeis University in Environmental Policy where she also got a Teaching Certification and a Wildlife Management Certificate.
 In 1998, she received a Master of Environmental Learning and Leadership from the University of Minnesota.
 Sarah lives in Waldoboro with her two daughters, her husband Tim, five Norwegian Elkhounds, two horses, chickens, ducks, sheep and one cat.

 Darryn Kaymen, Operations Manager

 Darryn came on board in 2010, having recently moved with her family from New Hampshire to be closer to her parents.
 As Operations and Program Manager, Darryn handles databases and record keeping, manages volunteers, coordinates events, and much more to keep the organization running smoothly.

 Darryn holds a Bachelor of Arts in Geology from the University of New Hampshire and a Master of Education from Antioch University New England.
 Her background includes nine years managing an environmental consulting office, teaching, and several years working as a field geologist prior to that.

 When she isn’t at the office she loves to walk the trails taking photos.
 Darryn, her husband and son live in Jefferson.

-Jim Grenier, Preserves and Facilities Manager
+Jim Grenier, Facilities Manager

 A 2015 graduate of Unity College with a BS in Parks and Forest Resource Management, Jim also brings 28 years of experience as a carpenter and contractor, along with experience in commercial fishing, marine maintenance, and landscaping.